helrond/songs/_posts/2016-08-24-american_sugar.md

 <div class="chorus">CHORUS</div>

 It comes in hard and steals away your mind
-You will forget everything, you'll go deaf and blind
+You'll forget everything, go deaf and blind
 Then you'll queue it up and do it all again
 So will your family, so will your friends